Roman hairstyles: Flavian and Antonine hairstyles

 Flavian and Antonine hairstyles differed greatly between men and women in real life and in the physical appearance of hair for male and female sculptures.
-In ancient Rome hair was a major determinant of a woman's physical attractiveness; women preferred to be presented as young, and beautiful.
+In ancient Rome hair was a major determinant of a woman's physical attractiveness; women preferred to be presented as young and beautiful.
 Therefore, female sculptures were known to have dramatic curls carved with strong chiaroscuro effects.
-On the other hand, most men in the Flavian period of the late first century CE have their hair trimmed short on the crown like the portrait of Domitian for example (pictured) that implied an active role in society, while a woman's connoted passivity.
+On the other hand, most men in the Flavian period of the late first century CE have their hair trimmed short on the crown like the portrait of Domitian for example that implied an active role in society, while a woman's connoted passivity.

 Flavian and Antonine hairstyles are perhaps the most famous, and extravagant, of Imperial Rome's styles.
 During this time the aristocratic women's style became the most flamboyant (Cypriote curls).
 The styles were lofty, with masses of shaped curls and braids.
 The high arching crowns on the front were made using fillets of wool and toupees, and could be attached to the back of the head as well as the front.
 Typically, as in the case of the famous Fonseca Bust (pictured), this particular hairstyle appears to have been popular during the Flavian period.
 The hair was combed into two parts; the front section was combed forwards and built with curls, while the back was plaited and coiled into an elaborate bun (orbis comarum).
 This fashion was described by the writer Juvenal as the hairstyles that made women appear tall from the front but quite the opposite from the back.

 The later Antonine period saw curls at the front of the head brought to a lower level than the Flavian period.
 The braids coiled at the back of the head were brought further forward, instead often resting on the top of the head.
 Another style of the Antonine period saw the hair separated into rivets and tied at the back.

 Furthermore, whether Roman portraits faithfully translate the actual hairstyles worn by the sitters is problematic because of the scarcity of surviving hair which leaves little basis of comparison.
 The second problem is the physical accuracy of the Roman portraits itself.
 However, as a result of the many sculptures that have some reference to hair, ethnographers and anthropologists have recognized hair to play a key role in identifying gender and determining societies in which individuals belonged.